google/mesop/docs/codelab/index.md

 This tutorial walks you through building DuoChat, an interactive web application for chatting with multiple AI models simultaneously.
 You'll learn how to leverage Mesop's powerful features to create a responsive UI and integrate with AI APIs like Google Gemini and Anthropic Claude.

-### What is Mesop?
+### What you will build

-Mesop is a Python-based UI framework designed to simplify web UI development for engineers without frontend experience.
-It leverages the power of the Angular web framework and Angular Material components, allowing rapid construction of web demos and internal tools.

-### Project Overview

-DuoChat will allow users to:
+By the end of this codelab, you will build [DuoChat (demo)](https://huggingface.co/spaces/wwwillchen/mesop-duo-chat) that will allow users to:

-- Chat with multiple AI models (Gemini and Claude) in parallel
+- Select multiple AI models to chat with
 - Compare responses from different models side-by-side
 - Provide their own API keys

-- Use a responsive and intuitive user interface
+If you want to dive straight into the code, you can look at the [DuoChat repo](https://github.com/wwwillchen/mesop-duo-chat) and each branch represents the completed code after each section.

 ### Setting Up the Development Environment